havchr/FactMatcherPackage/ReadMe.txt

 FactMatcher is a system that chooses the highest "scoring" rule, from a database of many rules.

+FactMatcher is heavily inspired by the dialogue system in Left4Dead, see this talk By Elan Ruskin, https://www.youtube.com/watch?v=tAbBID3N64A&ab_channel=GDC to see where the system is coming from.

 A rule contains a list of factTests.
 A factTest is a logic test
 which either checks a value against another value, or it can check